SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 ### Behavior Layer

 This layer is applied to the behavior of the users/clients and their incoming requests.
-As an example, a user that accidentally requested a non existent page is not a big deal, but a client that enumerates the website and generates hundreds or thousands of 404 requests might cause slower response times or even find an actual vulnerable page or parameter on the website.
+As an example, a user that accidentally requested a non-existent page is not a big deal, but a client that enumerates the website and generates hundreds or thousands of 404 requests might cause slower response times or even find an actual vulnerable page or parameter on the website.

 ### Application Layer